rollkit/rollkit/specs/src/specs/header-sync.md

 * The header exchange store is created by prefixing `headerEx` the main datastore.
 * The genesis `ChainID` is used to create the `PubsubTopicID` in go-header.
 For example, for ChainID `gm`, the pubsub topic id is `/gm/header-sub/v0.0.1`.
 Refer to go-header specs for further details.
 * The header store must be initialized with genesis header before starting the syncer service.
 The genesis header can be loaded by passing the genesis header hash via `NodeConfig.TrustedHash` configuration parameter or by querying the p2p network.
-This imposes a time constraint that full/light nodes have to wait for the aggregator to publish the genesis header before starting the p2p header exchange service.
+This imposes a time constraint that full/light nodes have to wait for the aggregator to publish the genesis header to the p2p network before starting the p2p header exchange service.
 * The P2P Header sync works only when the node is connected to p2p network by specifying the initial seeds to connect to via `P2PConfig.Seeds` configuration parameter.
 * Node's context is passed down to all the components of the p2p header exchange to control shutting down the service either abruptly (in case of failure) or gracefully (during successful scenarios).